viamrobotics/docs/docs/components/arm/_index.md

 If you have a physical robotic arm, consisting of a serial chain of joints and links, with a fixed end and an end effector end, use an _arm_ component.

 Typically, arms have two ends: one fixed in place, and one with a device you can position.
-When operating an arm you can place the its end effector at arbitrary cartesian positions relative to the base of the arm.
+When operating an arm you can place its end effector at arbitrary cartesian positions relative to the base of the arm.

 ## Available models